ArjunVerma04/ArjunVerma04/README.md

 *💬 Passionate about JavaScript, React, Node.js, MongoDB, and building scalable APIs.

-*📫 Reach me at arjunverma8352@gmail.com — I love connecting with People!
+*📫 Reach me at arjunverma8352@gmail.com — I love connecting with fellow developers!

 *💡 Quote: “Simplicity is the soul of efficiency.”